Generative Augmented Inference of LLM-generated Data for Market Research: Theory and Empirical Evidence: Experiments

 \subsection{Vaccine Conjoint Analysis}

-This application presents the most demanding test for AI-augmented estimation: the LLM's discrete predictions are barely better than a coin flip (54\% accuracy), and the AI observes no information beyond the covariates already in the model ($y \perp \zvec \mid \bX$).
+This application presents the most demanding test for AI-augmented estimation: the LLM's discrete predictions are barely better than a coin flip (54\% accuracy), and the AI observes no information beyond the covariates already in the model ($\yvec \perp \zvec \mid \Xvec$).
 Any gains must therefore arise from GAI's ability to extract useful structure from the AI's outputs---either discrete labels or high-dimensional embeddings of the reasoning process.
 This setting showcases GAI's capability to leverage AI outputs in multiple forms, even when PPI-based methods struggle to utilize them effectively.

-Conjoint analysis is a standard tool in marketing for recovering consumer preference parameters from discrete choice data \citep{green1990conjoint,louviere2000stated}.
+Conjoint analysis is one of the most widely used methodologies in marketing research, providing the foundation for product design, pricing, and positioning decisions \citep{green1990conjoint,louviere2000stated,bradlow2004modeling}.
 Respondents repeatedly choose among product alternatives described by attribute bundles, and researchers infer the underlying part-worth utilities governing these choices.
+However, conjoint studies can be expensive to administer, while the precision of part-worth estimates depends directly on sample size.
+This application explores whether flexible AI-generated outputs can augment scarce human responses to improve preference estimation.

 \textbf{Data.} Following \citet{wang2024llm}, we utilize a vaccine conjoint experiment dataset with 1,971 respondents from \citet{kreps2020factors}.
 Each task presents two hypothetical vaccines with 11 attributes and lets respondents select their preferred option.
 Each respondent was asked to take five tasks in the survey.
-We estimate the benchmark ``ground truth'' parameters $\bbeta^* \in \mathbb{R}^{11}$ by fitting the same logistic choice model to the full human dataset.
-We exclude respondents who never select any vaccine option, as many public LLMs are restricted from choosing an opt-out option when generating auxiliary labels; this exclusion is applied consistently both when constructing $\bbeta^*$ and when forming experimental subsamples.
+We estimate the benchmark ``ground truth'' parameters $\betavec^* \in \mathbb{R}^{11}$ by fitting the same logistic choice model to the full human dataset.
+We exclude respondents who never select any vaccine option, as many public LLMs are restricted from choosing an opt-out option when generating auxiliary labels; this exclusion is applied consistently both when constructing $\betavec^*$ and when forming experimental subsamples.